contact900/contact900/README.md

 # Hudson Shreve's Portfolio

 ### Business Development & AI Automation
-Uaing AI to solve business problems and find solutions for day to day issues
+Using AI to solve business problems and find solutions for day to day issues

 - **Currently working on:** [LifeOS - Personal AI Chief of Staff](https://github.com/contact900/LifeOS)
     - *Architecture:* Orchestrating a primary router agent that delegates tasks to specialized sub-agents (Finance, Work, Business) using **LangGraph.js**.